rpallai/flatpak-pt/README.md

 If the "flathub" repository is not installed yet, see [this guide](https://flatpak.org/setup/)

+## Download Packet Tracer
+Supported releases:

-## Download "Packet Tracer 7.1.1 for Linux 64 bit.tar.gz"
+- Packet Tracer 7.1.1 for Linux 64 bit.tar.gz
+- Packet Tracer 7.2 for Linux 64 bit.tar.gz

-You can download it from [netacad.com](https://netacad.com) after login.
+You can download these from [netacad.com](https://netacad.com) after login.
 Put the file into the "flatpak-pt" folder, next to the .json manifest.

+Replace "com.cisco.PacketTracer-71" below with "com.cisco.PacketTracer-72" if you've chosen version 7.2

 ## Build and install the flatpak application
 ```